 Mara Francis (BArch, Hons 1)

 Mara studied at the University of Queensland graduating in 1998 with first class honours.
 Mara has travelled extensively and practiced in Asia, Europe and Australia and collaborates as an independent researcher.
 Mara’s interest lies in exploring ways to integrate the built and natural environment, at the reach of the individual, community and city.

 Sam has studied at The University of Queensland, Technische Universität Berlin and The University of British Columbia completing the first part of his architectural education in 2010 with a Master of Architecture in 2015.
 Sam is particularly interested in JDA’s research in climate change adaptation and flooding, having worked as a project employee for Emergency Architects Australia’s QLD Flood Relief project and developing his Master’s thesis focused on the topic.

 Clive holds a Bachelor of Architectural Design and Master of Architecture from The University of Queensland.
-He joined JDA due to his strong interest in progressive, climate responsive architecture and his passion for complex, unusual projects.
-Being of Burmese heritage, Clive is particularly interested in architecture’s role in Asia, having undertaken post-tsunami housing research in Tohoku, Japan.
-He also background in Graphic Design and Illustration.
-Clive works as the in-house 3D visual artist at JDA.
+He joined JDA due to his strong interest in progressive sustainable architecture and his passion for designing houses.
+Clive has also undertaken architectural research in Tohoku, Japan, and has a background in Graphic Design and Illustration.

 Britt Hill (BArchDes, MArch)

 Brit studied at Politecnico di Milano and Queensland University of Technology earning a Master of Architecture in 2016.
 Brit is actively involved in Brisbane’s local art scene, including contributions to House Conspiracy and the recent 2 degrees exhibition at Brisbane Powerhouse.